 Animal Donations Greatly Appreciated!

-Need Help for our Forgotten Reservation Animals
+Need Help for Lost and Forgotten Reservation Animals

 My name is Vicky Littleleaf and I am originally from the bay area of California.
 Since 1997, I have resided in Oregon, married into the tribe of the Warm Springs Indian Reservation to my husband, Charles.
 I have loved every day living in the High Plains Desert in Oregon but, where we live, I see so many stray and sick animals in desperate need, with seasonal weather conditions taking it's toll on them.
 It is my destiny is to help them the best I can.